Teresa de la Parra: Iphigenia

 De la Parra's novel Iphigenia: Diary of a young lady who wrote because she was bored, published in 1924, marked a change in Venezuelan literature.
-Teresa de la Parra wrote most of the novel in 1921 and 1922 during the dictatorship of Juan Vicente Gómez.
+She wrote most of the novel in 1921 and 1922 during the dictatorship of Juan Vicente Gómez.
 Some of the characters in the novel were maliciously close to caricatures of people who were then well known in Caracas society.
 The characters Abuelita, Tía Clara and César Leal represent strict adherence to morality.
 Ambitious and politically corrupt characters like Gabriel Olmedo and Tío Pancho also reflect moral freedom given to men, in contrast against the passive role assigned to women.

 The protagonist of Iphigenia, María Eugenia Alonso, a well-educated and intelligent young woman, is partly a self-portrait of the author.
 María Eugenia struggles against being confined in a marriage that threatens to stifle her intellectual development.
 She strives to determine whether it is possible for an intelligent and educated woman to evade marriage without losing her respectability in a society where women are expected to become wives and mothers.

 The tone, thematic nature and social-historic context of Iphigenia made it controversial among some social and literary circles in Venezuela and Colombia.
 Juan Vicente Gómez's government would not give Venezuelan publishers money to publish Iphigenia.
-Teresa de la Parra travelled to Paris, where she had friends such as Simón Barceló, Alberto Zérega Fombona, Ventura García Calderón and Gonzalo Zaldumbide.
+De la Parra travelled to Paris, where she had friends such as Simón Barceló, Alberto Zérega Fombona, Ventura García Calderón and Gonzalo Zaldumbide.

-Winner of the annual award given by Casa Editora Franco-Ibero-Americana in Paris in 1924, Teresa de la Parra finally had her work published and received a prize of 10,000 French francs.
+Winner of the annual award given by Casa Editora Franco-Ibero-Americana in Paris in 1924, de la Parra finally had her work published and received a prize of 10,000 French francs.
 Iphigenia became a categorical success among Parisian intellectuals and readers.
 It was soon translated into French.
 Two years after multiple trips and works — which included lectures in Nations Society and exquisite answers to critics — the writer began her second major work.